content-left-bg.png

 • Endorse, if acceptable, an annual report from the school on the revenue and expenditure of SRS (and TRA) funds for the previous year.

-Parents who choose to join the SRS in any year
+Parents/carers who choose to join the SRS in any year

-• Complete the Participation Agreement Form (PAF) and familiarise themselves with SRS inclusions as published by the school and the Terms and Conditions detailed on the PAF.
+• Familiarise themselves with the SRS inclusions as published by the school and the Terms and Conditions detailed on the PAF.
+Complete the PAF and return it to the school.
+Pay SRS invoice/s as per the schedule nominated on the PAF.

 • Approach the principal to request a fee waiver in cases of financial hardship, as outlined in the User charging procedure.

-Parents who choose NOT to join the SRS in any year
+Parents/carers who choose NOT to join the SRS in any year

 • Provide the resources that would otherwise have been provided through the SRS.